 • Home

-Manchester University NHS Foundation Trust has published on Thursday 29 February 2024, the findings of its Spinal Safety Look Back Review into historic treatment provided by a single Consultant Spinal Surgeon at the Royal Manchester Children’s Hospital (RMCH) and its predecessor organisations.
+Manchester University NHS Foundation Trust published on 29 February 2024 the findings of its Spinal Safety Look Back Review into historic treatment provided by a single Consultant Spinal Surgeon at the Royal Manchester Children’s Hospital (RMCH) and its predecessor organisations.

-Our review covers the surgeon’s activity from 2006 to 2011, after which time the surgeon left RMCH.
+Our review, published on 29 February 2024, covered the surgeon’s activity from 2006 to 2011, after which time the surgeon left RMCH.
 Independent clinical experts were commissioned to look back at case notes, X-rays and other investigations.
 Patient clinical assessments have been offered and undertaken where appropriate.

-We have also published our response to the review, which identifies the learning we have taken from this Look Back Review.
+We also published our response, which identifies the learning we have taken from this Look Back Review.
 Much has changed since 2011 regarding how patient safety issues are identified, reported, investigated and learned from – nevertheless, we are committed to continuous learning and improvement.
 We have shared our conclusions and response to the review with the patients and families involved, and we thank them for their time and valuable input into the review.

 We recognise that patients who received non-surgical spinal treatment from the surgeon between 2006 to 2011 may have concerns following the publication of this review.
 These patients have not been contacted directly because we have focused on concerns arising from the surgeon’s surgical practice; however, should any patient have concerns over the care they received, we would like them to get in touch with us by emailing spinal.review@mft.nhs.uk or by calling 0161 701 5659.